Treasures of Indochina - 15 days

 Overnight: Saigon | Breakfast, Lunch

-This morning discover the Saigon, taking in the Notre Dame Cathedral, the Central Post Office and Chinatown.
+This morning discover the Saigon, taking in the Reunification Palace, Notre Dame Cathedral, and the Central Post Office.
 In the afternoon transfer to the airport to take a short flight to the imperial city of Hue.
 On arrival, you will be met at the airport and transferred to your hotel.
 This evening enjoy some free time.

 Overnight: Hue | Breakfast